shaneknows/shaneknows.github.io/_posts/2017-5-8-ReactUnityGithubPages.md

 You will also want to clear out the JSX (The HTML-like syntax found in the `render` function) rendered in the `App.js` file.
 Just return an empty div instead or you will get errors when running.
 You could also just completely comment out the `index.js` file if you don't intend on adding any react code.
 Now test your app by running `npm start`.

-If everything seems to be working run `npm run deploy` again and you should see your game running on your Github Pages site!
+If everything seems to be working, run `npm run deploy` again and you should see your game running on your Github Pages site!

-I'm sure there are simpler ways, but I honestly found this to be quite a simple and interesting way to deploy Unity Games.
 Happy coding.